 We hope to have answered the question of ‘what are delirium tremens?
 Alcohol nightmares, alcoholic seizures?’ for you, providing full insight into the causations and symptoms of chronic alcohol withdrawal.

 Now you know what delirium tremens are, you can look at possible treatment if you do unfortunately experience symptoms.

-As symptoms of delirium tremens can be chronic, it’s likely that through the initial stages of withdrawal, that clients will be sedated.
+As symptoms of delirium tremens can be chronic, it’s likely that through the initial stages of alcohol withdrawal, that clients will be sedated.
 This allows both the body and brain to rest and work through the likes of alcoholic seizures.

-Benzodiazepines, such as diazepam are usually the sedative of choice for delirium tremens treatment, helping to calm the nervous system and suppress symptoms.
+Administration of Benzodiazepines, such as diazepam are usually the sedative of choice for delirium tremens treatment, helping to calm the nervous system and suppress symptoms.

 Once initial symptoms of delirium tremens have subsidised, this is the time to not only focus on addiction recovery but also to stabilise the body and brain.